 Contact Our NEPA Assault Defense Lawyer Now

 Assault cases can be complicated.
 Your case will likely come down to your word versus someone else’s testimony.
 Don’t simply assume that everything will work out in your favor, even if you did nothing wrong or were simply defending yourself.
-Contact us.
-We can help.
+Contact us so that we can help.

 Remember, police and prosecutors may have made mistakes in building a case against you.
 Sometimes, the evidence was collected illegally.
 Sometimes, police conduct searches without obtaining warrants.